alan-isaac/rst2beamer/README.rst

 presentations.

-This is an unofficial fork (of https://pypi.python.org/pypi/rst2beamer) that runs on both Python 2 and 3.
+This is an unofficial fork (of https://pypi.python.org/pypi/rst2beamer) that runs on both Python 3.8+.

 Installation